About the Sunshine Coast

 History

 First Nations people have been on this land since time immemorial.
-Part of the larger Coast Salish people, these communities thrived for millenia, creating rich cultures celebrated for a deep connection to place and understanding of the coastal landscape.
+Part of the larger Coast Salish people, the Sḵwx̱wú7mesh, shíshálh, Tla’amin, Klahoose and Xwémalhkwu Nations thrived in this region for millenia, creating rich cultures celebrated for a deep connection to place and understanding of the coastal landscape.
 Indigenous artifacts date upwards of 10,000 years ago and represent a continuous occupation of the area.
-The Coast Salish people engaged in fishing, shellfish harvesting, hunting, berry picking, trade, and more, and were noted for their totem poles, cedar canoes, and unique language.
+The Coast Salish people engaged in fishing, shellfish harvesting, hunting, berry picking, trade, and more, and were noted for their carvings, house posts and totem poles, cedar canoes, longhouses, and unique oral languages.

 Between 1910 and 1912, the pulp and paper mill in Powell River was built on the waterfront by the Brooks, Scanlon & O’Brien Company.
 By 1930 the mill employed more than 2,000 workers and had become the largest newsprint mill in the world.
-The development of the highwaywhich reached Pender Harbour in the 1930s and the northwest end of the Sechelt Peninsula in the 1950sbrought the settlements closer together and, after car ferry service began in 1951, closer to Vancouver.
+The development of the highway—which reached Pender Harbour in the 1930s and the northwest end of the Sechelt Peninsula in the 1950s—brought the settlements closer together and, after car ferry service began in 1951, closer to Vancouver.
 Subsequently, the population increased rapidly.
-Powell River Townsite was designated as a National Historic District of Canada in 1995one of only seven in Canada.
+Powell River Townsite was designated as a National Historic District of Canada in 1995—one of only seven in Canada.
 A charming community that's remarkably intact, it boasts over 400 original buildings within the borders of the 1910 town plan.

 The naming of “The Sunshine Coast” originated with a pioneer family: the Roberts of Roberts Creek.
 In 1914, Harry Roberts painted “The Sunshine Belt” name on the side of the freight house on the first wharf built in Roberts Creek, and the name was used to promote Roberts Creek as a summer resort destination.
 When Black Ball Ferries started a car ferry service to the coast in 1951, they started using the term “Sunshine Coast” to promote the whole area, and the name quickly caught on.